squee72564/LC_Simple_Save_Editor/README.md

 git clone https://github.com/squee72564/LC_Simple_Save_Editor.git
 ```

 2. Install necessary python packages.
-This can be done by typing "pip install -r requirements.txt" in the base directory.
+This can be done by typing `pip install -r requirements.txt` in the base directory.
 3. Navigate to the src directory
 4. Run the python script SSE.py with the file path of the save file to change as a command line argument, ie:

 ```
 python .\SSE.py ~\AppData\LocalLow\ZeekerssRBLX\Lethal Company\LCSaveFile1
 ```
-* Alternatively you can just run the python script without passing in a file path and you will be prompted to select a file in the gui
+* Alternatively you can just run the python script without passing in a file path and you will be prompted to select a file in the gui.
+(Doing it this way may be problematic if the folder where the save file is located is hidden.)

 ```
 python .\SSE.py